-A student who discontinues attendance for a full year or more will be subject to requirements in the current catalogue at the time of registration.
+NOTE: A student who discontinues attendance for a full year or more will be subject to requirements in the current catalog at the time of registration.
 The student is responsible for proper registration each semester and satisfying all graduation requirements.

 In computing the final grade point average for graduation with honors, only courses and grades earned at Lake Land College will be used.
 The final range of cumulative grade point average (GPA) to be awarded graduation honors are as follows: Cum Laude, 3.50 – 3.64 GPA; Magna Cum Laude, 3.65 – 3.79 GPA; and Summa Cum Laude, 3.80 – 4.00 GPA.

 Only those students completing degree requirements or a certificate program of 24 hours or more can be designated as graduating with honors.
 The grade exclusion policy will not affect the calculating of the final grade point average used to determine graduation with honors status.

 Honors for spring candidates for degrees and certificates are tentative and are based upon their cumulative grade point average for courses taken at Lake Land College during the previous semesters.
 Summer candidates for graduation, although allowed to participate in the spring graduation ceremony, will not have an honors designation listed in the program.
 At the time candidates are certified for graduation, a notation will be placed on their academic transcript and diploma indicating they graduated with honors.

 Students may pursue supervised study for one-half to four semester hours on an independent basis for academic work which reflects a reasonable and moderate extension of current Lake Land College courses.
 Students are permitted to enroll in Independent Study with permission of the instructor and approval by the division chairperson and the vice president for academic services.
 See course description for INS 299 Independent Study.